 Simply asking how a partner, parent, or child is doing can show that you are supporting the whole family and an offer to help with the family might take a bit of weight off the cancer patient's mind.

 Some helpful things you can offer to help with on a day-to-day basis, to help life feel a bit more normal for your friend and their family include:

 Dietary restrictions on someone with cancer are usually imposed due to metallic tastes, loss of appetite and dehydration caused by treatment.
 So it is important to recognize that what your friend with cancer might have previously loved to eat before their diagnosis, may not be suitable after therapy sessions.

 In addition, straight after chemo they may not feel up to cooking for themselves and may need your help.
 Knowing what to cook for a chemo patient is not easy, so it's best to ask what they may feel like eating after therapy.

 Some people pre-cook meals and leave them in their friends' house to eat when they feel up to it.
 Others visit after chemo to make sure the people eat.
 How you and your friend deal with the logistics is up to you, but making sure the cancer patient eats at some point is a good way of supporting them.

 There are many thoughtful gifts that can help with chemo, its side effects and convalescence.
-These are discussed in other articles on this site (which are listed at the end of this article), but here are a few examples of things you could buy and things you could do at no or little cost.
+These are discussed in other articles on this site, but here are a few examples of things you could buy and things you could do.

 There are also several companies and charities around the world which offer freebies for chemotherapy and cancer patients as below